lks9/src-tracer/README.md

 The format is basically one character (plus an optional number) for each source code block on the trace.
 For accurate retracing, `retrace.py` uses symbolic execution.
+`abstract_retrace.py` is an experimental abstract retracing, using no symbolic execution and just the AST from libclang parser.

 ## Which Software to Trace